The Evolution of Body Building Supplements

-If a company was found to be non-compliant with these regulations they could face steep fines, seizure of products and even jail time.
+If a company was found to be non-compliant with these regulations they could face steep fines, seizure of products, and even jail time.
 Even in spite of these dire repercussions, there are still companies both big and small that are willing to gamble by releasing a non-compliant product into the marketplace, and unfortunately, some of these do go unnoticed by the overburdened folks over at the FDA.

 Thankfully, there are few supplements that do not meet the stringent criteria set out by the FDA.
-The majority of products on the market are comprised of high quality ingredients and are processed in high-tech facilities whose sole purpose is to generate the best products possible.
-The information age has empowered consumers to go out and do their own research, to see what ingredients work best for them and to vote with their money.
+The majority of products on the market are comprised of high-quality ingredients and are processed in high-tech facilities whose sole purpose is to generate the best products possible.
+The information age has empowered consumers to go out and do their own research, to see what ingredients work best for them, and to vote with their money.

 What is the State of Bodybuilding Supplements Today?

 Bodybuilding supplements have come a long way from Eugen and Earle’s beef extracts.
-The ingredients used over time has evolved to include a larger array of raw materials, but so too has the quality of the products.
+The ingredients used over time have evolved to include a larger array of raw materials, but so too has the quality of the products.

 Regulatory bodies rose to the occasion to police the once fraud-rampant industry to ensure that the health and well-being of consumers came before the greed and profit margins of unscrupulous businesses.
 This has led to what is perhaps the pinnacle of the bodybuilding supplement movement.
-The modern consumer of such supplements is well-informed and educated about the ingredients and its effects on their bodies.
+The modern consumer of such supplements is well-informed and educated about the ingredients and their effects on their bodies.